Why do we teach music?

 “Music is life itself” - Louis Armstrong

 At Westcliff, we want to engage and inspire our children to develop a love of music and their talent as musicians.
 Our goal is that the music our children love will become a part of their lives and bring colour to the experiences that shape them.
+We aim to increase our children’s self confidence, creativity and sense of achievement through the delivery of a high quality music curriculum.

-How Music is taught at Westcliff?
+How Music is taught at Westcliff

 • listen to and evaluate music from a full range of historical periods, genres, styles and traditions